apache/cassandra-java-driver/features/pooling/README.md

 connection to handle multiple simultaneous requests:

 * when a query gets executed, a *stream id* gets assigned to it.
-It is a unique identifier for the current connection;
+It is a unique identifier on the current connection;
 * the driver writes a request containing the stream id and the query on the connection, and then proceeds without waiting for the response (if you're using the asynchronous API, this is when the driver will send you